-

 How do I know if I was enrolled in a catastrophic health plan?

-If you were enrolled in a catastrophic health plan, you won't receive a 1095-A. Instead, you should check a box on your tax return to confirm that you had minimum essential coverage.
+If you were enrolled in a catastrophic health plan, you will not receive a 1095-A. Instead, you should check a box on your tax return to confirm that you had minimum essential coverage.